Kven language: Organizations

 The Norwegian Kven Organization was established in 1987.
-The organization currently has about 700 members and about eight local branches.
+The organization currently (2024) has over 1200 members and about fifteen local branches.
 The members report to the government about the history and rights of the Kven people.
 The members also try and highlight Kven news by advancing Kven media coverage.
 The organization has also been pushing the Norwegian government to establish a state secretary for Kven issues.
 Moving the language of Kven into kindergarten classrooms, as well as all other education levels is also a forefront issue that the organization is aiming to tackle.

 Official status

 Since 2006, it has been possible to study the Kven culture and language at the University of Tromsø, and in 2007 the Kven language board was formed at the Kven institute, a national centre for Kven language and culture in Børselv, Norway.
 The council developed a written standard Kven language, using Finnish orthography to maintain inter-Finnish language understanding.
 The grammar, written in Kven, was published in 2014.
 A Norwegian translation published in 2017 is freely available.